rae0924/pokegan/README.md

 # PokeGAN
-Trying to implement generate Pokemons with GANs.
+Trying to generate Pokemons with GANs.

 # 12/19/2019
 Initial testing yielded some unsatisfactory results.
 Unlike the previous attempts, the images produced were somewhat